N64Recomp/RecompFrontend/README.md

     - should have `descriptions` for `ui_config_tab_controls` (expose for customization)
     - should be able to designate which `GameInput`s can't be changed on keyboard
     - should be able to designate which `GameInput`s can't be cleared on controller
+    - should be able to add new non n64 inputs
   - `input_mapping`
     - `default_n64_mappings_controller` and `default_n64_mappings_keyboard` should have helpers for overridding
   - `input_state`
-    - `controller_states` seems like it could have a better link with `profiles`' `controllers` vector. both are used for tracking which controllers are plugged/unplugged so a global controller registry would be a good simplification I think.
+    - ~~`controller_states` seems like it could have a better link with `profiles`' `controllers` vector. both are used for tracking which controllers are plugged/unplugged so a global controller registry would be a good simplification I think.~~ edit: these states are more reflective of what is currently connected while `profiles` is maintaining a registry of what was ever connected which is very important for player reconnection
     - whole file feels off to me, like its trying to do too much or that some stuff could be separated
   - `input_events`
-    - toggle menu only considers inputs from profile "0"
+    - toggle menu's binding cancel only considers inputs from profile "0". should be the specific controller's player's profile (or single player mode check)
-      - single cont mode should not care
+    - a lot of binding handling in general. could be moved to a function in `input_binding.cpp`? would need to be able to report if it is stealing inputs. `input_events` handles controller connection as well, so maybe there should be a smarter way to hook anything up to `sdl_event_filter`, like a vector of callbacks
   - `players`
+    - `single_player_mode` should be separate from max players
     - concept of players and profiles are disjointed, maybe thats okay? controller reconnects should attempt to preserve the last player's profile
-  - `profiles`
-    - does a lot of controller management that doesn't make much sense

 ## before public wishlist

-- new config types
+- New config types
   - Enum sub-variant: dropdown
   - Color picker
     - important cus a lot of people are using hex which means it doesn't have controller support
-- mod recompui components
+- Mod recompui: expose functionality
-  - new nav system support (very important imo)
+  - new nav system (very important)
+    - Document api usage.
+    - `set_as_navigation_container` w/ enum for `NavigationType`s
+    - `set_as_primary_focus`
+    - `set_nav_wrapping`?
-  - new button variants
+  - new button styles `ButtonStyle` + `ButtonSize`
+  - new components
-  - icon button
+    - `IconButton`
-  - `ui_select` `Select` element
+    - `Select`
+    - `Modal`
+      - `TabbedModal` maybe?
+    - `PillButton` (not very important)
-  - expose Typography enum + `Style::set_typography` func
+  - expose Typography enum
-  - `PillButton`
   - expose more Style methods
+    - `Style::set_typography`
+    - TODO: list methods to expose